-We expect to receive net proceeds from this offering of approximately \$ million after deducting estimated underwriting discounts and commissions and estimated offering expenses of approximately \$ million, in the aggregate.
-If the underwriters exercise in full their option to purchase additional shares of Class A common stock, we expect to receive approximately \$ million of net proceeds.
+We expect to receive net proceeds from this offering of approximately \$52.7 million after deducting estimated underwriting discounts and commissions and estimated offering expenses of approximately \$7.3 million, in the aggregate (based on the mid-point of the range set forth on the cover of this prospectus).
+If the underwriters exercise in full their option to purchase additional shares of Class A common stock, we expect to receive approximately \$61.1 million of net proceeds.

 We intend to contribute the net proceeds of this offering received by us to OneWater LLC in exchange for OneWater LLC Units.
-OneWater LLC will use the net proceeds (i) to redeem the Opco Preferred Units held by Goldman and Beekman, (ii) to repay the GS/BIP Credit Facility and (iii) for general corporate purposes.
-We currently expect that we will use the net proceeds from this offering as follows:
+OneWater LLC will use the net proceeds, together with cash on hand and borrowings under the Term and Revolver Credit Facility, to redeem the Opco Preferred Units held by Goldman and Beekman.